 Cut Insulation To Fit Around Electrical Boxes

 The last thing you’ll need to do is cut out notches in your insulation pieces for light fixtures, switches, and outlets.
-Since fiberglass insulation is easy to cut, you’ll just need a utility knife and a straight edge to cut against.
+Fiberglass insulation is easy to cut.
+So you’ll just need a utility knife and a straight edge to cut against.

 Image courtesy of Homefixated.com